daria-marczak/cooknade/README.md

 ## Start the application

-In order to start the app, you should clone this repository, install all the dependencies, then run `npm start` to launch Webpack dev server with HMR.
+In order to start the app, you should clone this repository, install all the dependencies, then run `npm start`, while being in the client folder, to launch Webpack dev server with HMR on the client side.
+To launch backend, go to the server folder and also run `npm start`.

 ## Technologies used